 Bad Boss: Lord Seeker Lambert isn't well-liked by the majority of his subordinates, personally, but he terrifies them so much that nearly all of them will submit to his orders.
 Those who don't meet his expectations tend to have very short careers.

-Breaking Speech: The Pride Abomination that was formerly Pharamond attempts several of these.
+Break Them by Talking: The Pride Abomination that was formerly Pharamond attempts several of these.
 None work for more than a few moments.

 The Chessmaster: Divine Justinia V is one of the rare benevolent versions of this trope.
 She's a master of Orlais' backstabbing game, but is working towards the benefit of both mages and templars despite the many people looking to remove her from office.